GOOG Year-to-Date Performance: How High Can It Go?

 Pitfalls

-Keep in mind that this is all just dubious speculation that may or may not occur.
+Keep in mind that this is a dubious speculation that may or may not occur.
 GOOG might be more bullish than the analysis of the article or more bearish depending on how market sentiment evolves in the future.
 As more data comes in, the analysis will evolve to incorporate new moves, invalidate a previous hypothesis or gain evidence for a previous idea.

 Also, in the upper interpretation, a constant SPX was assumed.
 Most likely, this will not be the case and the price of SPX will likely change as well.
 If SPX goes higher itself, then the price of GOOG will likely rise even more.
 If SPX goes lower, then the price of GOOG could fall less (and still reach the 2.618 fibonacci level, because GOOG is dropping less which increases the ratio as well).
 There also exists a scenario where SPX goes lower and GOOG goes even lower which would at least in the short term invalidate the idea of GOOG/SPX reaching the 2.618 fibonacci level.